-In today’s episode, Anna looks at how you can step up and lead your community – however large or small – in times of uncertainty.
+In today’s episode, Anna looks at leading through uncertainty and how you can step up and lead your community – however large or small – in times of uncertainty.

 As a business owner, you have a community of followers – whether you have a Facebook group or an email list or ‘just’ your connections on LinkedIn, there are people out there who have been consuming your content and are looking to you to be a trusted voice of calm in the chaos.
 This is your opportunity to step up, lean in, and lead your community through the crisis.